 - Reduce your fluid intake before bedtime.
 You don’t want a trip to the restroom to disturb your slumber.

 The American Academy of Sleep Medicine is just one of many great scientific groups that provide evidence-based tips and tricks for better sleep hygiene.
-The American Sleep Association offers their own set of quick tips for sleep hygiene that you can check out here.
+The National Sleep Foundation (NSF) also offers a list of sleep tips that you can check out here.

 Cognitive Behavioral Therapy